-Members were also concerned about the level of on-the-job supervision implied in the apprenticeship standard.
+Members were also concerned about the requirements and level of on-the-job supervision implied in the apprenticeship standard.
 It was felt that the current optometry workforce would not be equipped or supported by sufficient time, resources and professional development opportunities themselves to mentor and supervise apprentices from level 4 onwards.
 Concern was raised about the significant difference between acting as a mentor or supervisor to apprentices who may have little or no knowledge, skills or experience and acting as a supervisor to trainees on the Scheme for Registration who have a level 6 qualification in optometry and key knowledge and skills gained from their degree.
+For example, current degree students have core practical competencies signed off within a controlled environment before they are able to perform tests and interpret results on patients in a day-to-day clinical setting.
+Supervisors of apprentices would need to be able to assess these skills at a similar level, and in a safe environment, to ensure that apprentices were competent for practice with patients and in ways that safely reflected their learning progression.
+We are aware that strong consideration has been given to these significant issues within other degree apprenticeships that provide a pre-registration route into a regulated healthcare profession.

 High quality, consistent supervision, mentoring and assessment would be vital within a degree apprenticeship.
 However, it is unclear how optometrists would be supported to develop the supervision and assessment skills needed, and allowed the time within their professional practice to ensure an effective learning experience for the apprentice for whom they had responsibility.

-Related to these issues, members expressed concern that optometrists would come under undue pressure from their employer to supervise and mentor apprentices without receiving the time and support required to take on this role and without the recognition of the additional responsibilities or the impact on their own clinical time.
+Related to these issues, members expressed considerable concern that optometrists would come under undue pressure from their employer to supervise and mentor apprentices without receiving the time and support required to take on this role and without the recognition of the additional responsibilities or the impact on their own clinical time.